walterfreeman/ast101/study-guide-1.md

 * how the motions of the Earth and Moon cause the motions of the Sun, Moon, and planets to differ from the celestial sphere model.

 I'll talk about each in turn.
 However, this review doesn't contain pictures, and **this unit is all about geometry**.
-It is up to you to draw these diagrams for yourself, find them in the lecture slides, review your **Lecture Tutorials**, and read the textbook.
+It is up to you to draw these diagrams for yourself, find them in the lecture slides, review your **Exercises**, and recall what you did in lab.
 This unit, more than any other, requires active problem-solving on your part, not just recall of the laws of nature.
 This is just a list of what you need to be familiar with, **not** the only thing you should read to study.
 You are responsible for going back through your notes, the book, the **Tutorials**, the slides, and the like and working through examples.
 There will be problems on this exam where you're presented with a diagram and have to figure stuff out from it.